 Supporting Cognitive Independence With Memorization

-Paolo Freire coined the term “banking education” in Pedagogy of the Oppressed (1983).
+Paolo Freire coined the term ‘banking education‘ in Pedagogy of the Oppressed (1983).

-As I recall, this term refers to the type of education that those of lower socioeconomic status typically receive–teacher-centered content, lecture, and rote memorization.
-Each time a teacher meets with students, the teacher makes a deposit in their minds (the bank).
+Each time a teacher meets with students, the teacher deposits their minds (the bank).
 This pedagogical technique does not help students develop critical thinking skills, such as learning how to read texts deeply.
-Instead, it teaches students to accept information provided them by authority figures without question and to store it for later use.
-Students become “productive” members of society by producing what those in power want and perpetuating the status quo.
+Instead, it teaches students to accept information provided by authority figures without question and store it for later use.
+Students become ‘productive’ members of society by producing what those in power want and perpetuating the status quo.

-As a youth, I was educated in an urban environment.
-I come from a working-class family.
-I was educated in the public schools of a large metropolitan area.
-Until I reached high school, my educational experience was poor at best.
-I was saved from “banking education” by the teachers in high school, asked to think for myself, and told that I would get nowhere in life without being able to do so.
-It took many years after high school to feel confident in my ability to think critically, but the process started back then.
-Looking to the teacher or other authority figures for answers was a process so ingrained in my psyche that it was literally a watershed moment for me when I realized I was a puppet for some people in my life.
+It took many years after high school to feel confident in my critical thinking ability, but the process started back then.
+Looking to the teacher or other authority figures for answers was so ingrained in my psyche that it was a watershed moment for me when I realized I was a puppet for some people in my life.
 I remember the moment vividly.
-My college mentor turned on me in his office and asked, “When are you going to grow up and start thinking for yourself, Heather!”
+My college mentor turned to me in his office and asked, “When are you going to grow up and start thinking for yourself, Heather!”
 His face was red with the effort he put into imploring me to stop letting others control me.
-He was not upset with my performance in class; he was upset with recent decisions that showed I could not really make decisions for myself at all.
+He was not upset with my performance in class; he was upset with recent decisions that showed I could not make decisions for myself.

 Put another way, we cannot blame the tools.